ibm-cloud-docs/EventStreams/messagehub113.md

 ## Standalone worker configuration
 {: #standalone_worker notoc}

-You must provide the bootstrap servers and SASL credentials information in the worker properties file that you supply when starting a Kafka Connect standalone worker.
+You must provide the bootstrap servers and SASL credentials information in the worker properties file that you supply when you start a Kafka Connect standalone worker.

 The standalone worker does not use any internal topics.
 Instead, it uses a file for storing offset information.

 ### Source connector
 {: #source_connector notoc }

-The following example gives the properties you must provide in your properties file:
+The following example lists the properties that you must provide in your properties file:

 <pre>
 <code>